igrishaev/farseer/README.md

 ### Disadvantages

 The only disadvantage of RPC protocol is that it's free from caching.
-On the other side, we rarely want to get cached data.
-Most often, it's important to get fresh data on each request.
+On the other hand, we rarely want to get cached data.
+Most often, it's important to get actual data on each request.
 If you share some public data that update rarely, perhaps you should organize ordinary GET endpoints.

 ## The Structure of this Project

-This project consists from several minor projects that complement each one.
-The thing is, each sub-project requires its own dependencies.
+Farseer consists from several minor projects that complement each other.
+Every sub-project requires its own dependencies.
 If it was a single project, you would download lots of stuff you don't really need.
 Instead, with sub-projects, you install only those parts (and transient dependencies) you really need in your project.

 The root project is named `com.github.igrishaev/farseer-all`.
 It unites all the sub-projects listed below: